 Not only is Cara a skilled paddling instructor, she’s a talented experiential educator and an avid outdoorswoman.
-She holds a BS in Recreation from Ohio University and has worked in the field of outdoor education for over ten years as a wilderness instructor, outdoor program manager, camp counselor and challenge course facilitator.
-Cara spends her free time paddling, climbing, and hiking, tending to her impressive garden, and baking treats for her colleagues.
+She holds a BS in Recreation from Ohio University and has worked in the field of outdoor education since 2003 as a wilderness instructor, outdoor program manager, camp counselor and challenge course facilitator.
+Cara spends her free time paddling, climbing, and hiking, tending to her impressive garden, and adventuring with her family.

 After moving back to Brevard, North Carolina after a four-year stint in Colorado, Camille began working at Eagle’s Nest Foundation in 2018 as the Donor and Alumni Relations Coordinator.
 Camille earned her B.A. in Mass Communications from UNC Asheville, and she has a background in experiential education as well as an avid appreciation for the outdoors.

 In her free time, you can find Camille exploring Pisgah National Forest with her husband and their dog, Piper.
 She also enjoys creating handmade arts and crafts and curling up with a good book and a hot cup of coffee.